Best credit cards for authorized users

 - Statement credit for up to $100 for Global Entry

-- Complimentary Lyft Pink membership (normally costs $19.99/month), which comes with perks like 15% off all rides, priority airport pickups, etc. This benefit goes to you or your authorized user, whoever signs up first
+- Complimentary Lyft Pink membership (normally costs $19.99/month – activate by March 31, 2025), which comes with perks like 15% off all rides, priority airport pickups, etc. This benefit goes to you or your authorized user, whoever signs up first

 - 3 points per dollar on travel (excluding the $300 travel credit) and dining at restaurants